glue-viz/glue-solar/docs/developers-guide.rst

 to what you are reading right now, the `Python documentation <https://www.python.org/doc/>`__ has also created using Sphinx.

-All of the ``Glue-solar`` documentation is contained in the “docs” folder and code documentation strings.
+All of the glue-solar documentation is contained in the “docs” folder and code documentation strings.

 To build the docs with tox, in the root directory run::

     tox -e build_docs

-This command will generate HTML documentation for ``Glue-solar`` in your local "docs/_build/html" directory.
+This command will generate HTML documentation for glue-solar in your local "docs/_build/html" directory.
 You can then open the "index.html" file to browse the final docs build.

 Testing Guidelines